 - 2 tablespoons fresh parsley, chopped (or 2 teaspoons dried parsley flakes)

-- Heat oil in a large pot on medium high heat.
+- Heat oil in a large pot on medium-high heat.

-- Add the sliced mushrooms and garlic to pot.
+- Add the sliced mushrooms and garlic to the pot.
 Sauté until mushrooms are tender and juices have evaporated.

 - Reduce heat.
-Stir occasionally for 20 minutes or until rice has absorbed most of the water, is cooked through and creamy.
+Stir occasionally for 20 minutes or until the rice has absorbed most of the water, is cooked through and creamy.